Duigenans History, Family Crest & Coats of Arms

 Another 29 words (2 lines of text) are included under the topic Early Duigenans Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Duigenans family to the New World and Oceana
+Migration of the Duigenans family

 Often leaving from racial discrimination and colonial oppression, thousands of families left Ireland in the 19th century for North America aboard passenger ships.
 Many early immigrants found a plot of land to call their own, something unimaginable for most Irish families.
 Those that arrived later were often accommodated as laborers since there was a large demand for cheap labor.
 This was the fate for many of the families that arrived in North America during the Great Potato Famine of the late 1840s.
 Whether they became agrarian settlers or industrial workers, the Irish that came to North America were invaluable for rapid development of the infant nations of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the Irish name Duigenans or a variant listed above: James Dugan who settled in New York State in 1775; John Duggen, who arrived in Maryland in 1739; Cornelius Duggin, who arrived in Albany, NY in 1762; John Duggin, who came to Boston in 1765.